 Meanwhile, he also took on his first official teaching position.
 A successful summer teaching fellowship in the Physiology Course at the Marine Biology Laboratory at Woods Hole led to an offer to help teach Yale's cell biology course while Murray was barely out of graduate school.
 He leapt at the chance, taking the train from Cambridge, MA to New Haven, CT every week to present a third of the lectures for the undergraduate course.
 It felt like an immense responsibility: “It is quite possible I have never taught as well as I did then,” Murray says.

-His lab's studies of chromosome behavior in yeast focus on mechanisms that ensure that genetic material is properly allocated during cell division.
-He co-discovered the spindle checkpoint, a control circuit that cells use to make sure their chromosomes are lined up properly before chromosome segregation begins.
-He has identified the signals that activate the checkpoint, as well as six of its components, the target that it inhibits, and the biochemical basis of that inhibition.
-He developed an in vitro system to study chromosome segregation in mitosis and showed that proteins other than the best-known drivers of the cell cycle, cyclins, must be destroyed to allow pairs of chromatids to separate and migrate toward opposite ends of the dividing cell.
+Following postdoctoral work in Marc Kirschner's lab on the role of cyclin proteins in the cell cycle, Murray stayed at the University of California, San Francisco (UCSF) and set up his own lab.
+There, he co-discovered the spindle checkpoint, a control circuit that cells use to make sure their chromosomes are lined up properly before chromosome segregation begins, and identified its activators and targets.
+He also developed an in vitro system to study how chromosomes segregate and showed that proteins other than the best-known drivers of the cell cycle, cyclins, must be destroyed to allow pairs of chromatids to separate and migrate toward opposite ends of a dividing cell.